-Sometimes the names of mutual funds and ETFs can be misleading, and with Vanguard’s “total bond market” funds, that’s exactly the case.
-Whereas the Vanguard Total World Stock ETF (VT) indeed provides full exposure to the full range of global equities – investing across all geographies and market capitalization ranges – the Vanguard Total Bond Market ETF (BND) and its mutual fund equivalents, Vanguard Total Bond Market Index Fund (VBMFX) and Vanguard Total Bond Market Index Fund Admiral Shares (VBTLX), only cover a fraction of the bond market.
+The Vanguard Total World Stock ETF (VT) does, as its name implies, provide full exposure to the wide range of global equities.
+It invests across all geographies and market capitalization ranges to accomplish this.
+However, the Vanguard Total Bond Market Index ETF (BND) and its mutual fund equivalent, Total Bond Market Index Fund Admiral Shares (VBTLX), only cover a fraction of the bond market.

-This isn’t necessarily a problem since many investors want the lower risks associated with holding domestic, investment-grade bonds.
-However, investors in these Vanguard total bond market funds also need to understand that they are not fully diversified in terms of geographies and risk factors and that in reality, they hold only a small fraction of what should truly be considered the “total bond market.”
+Many investors want the lower risks associated with holding domestic, investment-grade bonds, so this doesn't necessarily pose a problem.
+However, investors in these Vanguard total bond market funds should understand that they are not fully diversified in terms of geographies and risk factors.
+What this means is that in reality, the funds hold only a small fraction of what should truly be considered the “total bond market.”

-One reason this is an important consideration is that the types of securities held in the Barclays Aggregated Index tend to have above-average sensitivity to interest-rate movements.
-This means that when bond yields rise (and prices fall), the value of these funds will as well – an important consideration if the potential for future interest-rate increases by the U.S. Federal Reserve indeed causes the bond market to weaken in the years ahead, as many experts are predicting.
+This important consideration matters because the types of securities held in the Bloomberg Aggregated Bond Index tend to have above-average sensitivity to interest-rate movements.
+This means that when bond yields rise and prices fall, the value of these funds will fall as well.
+This is an important consideration if the potential for future interest-rate increases by the U.S. Federal Reserve causes the bond market to weaken after the economy recovers from the recession sparked by the COVID-19 pandemic.

-Also, many of the segments not included in the funds are those that tend to provide higher total return potential over time.
-This means that those who own only a total bond market index fund may be costing themselves some performance – an issue that’s of particular concern to younger investors.
+Also, many of those segments not included in the funds tend to provide higher total return potential over time.
+This means that those who own only a total bond market index fund may be costing themselves some performance, which becomes an issue of particular concern to younger investors.